 Rav Josh enjoys playing frisbee, biking, and playing guitar, though not at the same time.

-Yoshi Botwinick was proudly born in Israel.
-His recent tricks include sitting up, waving, and saying da-da.
-He is eager to share his toys, smile, and help destress before finals with snugly hugs.
+Boaz and his older brother, Yoshi, were proudly born in Israel.
+They are eager to share their toys, smiles, and help de-stress before finals with snugly hugs.